-Be Thankful for What You Have
+Be Thankful for What You Have: A Quiet Shift Toward Gratitude

 Some months ago, I came to know that Mangal Griha (Mars) in my birth chart was giving me less-than-optimal results.
 The suggested remedy was to donate gud (jaggery) and lal masoor (red lentils) at a temple.
 So I started visiting our neighborhood mandir every Tuesday.